koklapperne/Basic-Branching/README.md

 $ git merge Edit
 This will merge the local master-branch and the local Edit-branch.
 ```
 Please note: This demonstrates basic branch operations on how to create a new branch of the master.
-Make changes to the new branch ONLY and merge it with the master
+Make changes to the new branch ONLY and merge it with the master.